 Tunisian Alaïa’s love of fashion began through his reading of Vogue at a young age.
 After lying about his age to attend the École des Beaux-Arts in Tunis, he began working as a dressmaker after graduating, before electing to move to Paris in 1957.
 There he started his career at Christian Dior as a tailleur, but soon moved to work for Guy Laroche for two seasons and then on to Thierry Mugler.
 He opened his first atelier in his Rue de Bellechasse apartment in the late 1970s, from which he dressed his private clientele, which included Marie-Hélène de Rothschild, Louise de Vilmorin and Greta Garbo.

 In 1980 he produced his first ready-to-wear collection, which was championed by the then doyennes of fashion, Melka Tréanton of Depeche Mode and Nicole Crassat of French Elle, who both regularly featured his work in their respective magazines.

 That same year the designer moved to larger premises in Paris and by 1988 Alaïa had opened boutiques in Beverly Hills and New York, and was soon dubbed the ‘King of Cling’ by the media.
 During the mid-‘90s Alaïa partially retired from the fashion scene for personal reasons.
 However he continued to cater for a private clientele and enjoyed commercial success with his ready-to-wear lines.
 He now presents his collections at his own pace, in his own space in Paris’ Marais neighbourhood, where he brought his creative workshop, boutique and showroom together under one roof.

-This year a major exhibition of his work, curated by Olivier Saillard , was staged at Paris’ Palais Galliera, to coincide with Paris Fashion Week.
+In 2013, a major exhibition of his work, curated by Olivier Saillard , was staged at Paris’ Palais Galliera, to coincide with Paris Fashion Week.